-The first thing to remember in case of an exposure is to isolate the area and anyone involved.
 The Emergency Department will render emergency treatment of exposed persons.
 Personnel trained in decontamination procedures will conduct decontamination in the designated decontamination area.

 If an exposure is too dangerous to handle internally, the Trenton Hazardous Material Response Team or an outside contractor will be contacted.